 The discharger is responsible for identifying the appropriate receiving water.
 If the project does not discharge to the watershed as depicted on the High-Risk Receiving Watershed Map, please contact the appropriate Regional Water Quality Control Board.

-Site-specific Receiving Water Risk (High or Low) = __________
+Site-Specific Receiving Water Risk (High or Low) = __________

 Step 3 – Combined Risk Level Matrix

 The below matrix is used to determine the combined Risk Level of the project, factoring in both sediment risk and receiving water risk.